 In a transcript, a double line break indicates the beginning of a new caption segment, and a single line break indicates the beginning of a new line within the caption segment.
 For SCC and SRT files the segmentation of your caption file will be retained but they file will be retimed.
 If you want to keep the both segmentation and timing information from your SCC or SRT then choose "Yes (Keep Timings)".

 Offset Time: SyncWords will automatically attempt to detect burned in time code on the first frame of any video uploaded and apply that value as an offset to your caption file.
 You can change that value using the time code option in this section.
-You can also add or subtract time from the autosync, select an action from the dropdown menu and input the number of seconds you want to offset by.
+You can also add or subtract subtract time in seconds from the autosync, by selecting the action from the dropdown menu and inputting the number of seconds you want to offset by.
 This can be useful if, for example, you add or remove an opening credit roll before the media that you captioned.

 Speaker Labels By default, SyncWords includes Speaker Labels, which are unspoken yet included on the transcript to indicate the speaker.
 If you do not wish to have Speaker Labels included in your caption files, you can select the “Remove” from the dropdown.

 Cues: Like Speaker Labels, these are unspoken parts of the transcript.
 Sound Cues identify non-verbal audio, such as applause or music.
 Tone Cues indicate the way something is spoken, such as “angrily” or “happily.”
 By default they are included in your caption files, but you can select “Remove” from the dropdown menu to change this.